 Best Wood Floor Cleaner that’s Non-Toxic

-If you’re a regular reader, then you know I have been working with Bona Flooring and had new wood flooring installed last fall.
-While I’ve always loved Bona products, I never realized that all their products are non-toxic.
-I have been schooled by all the practical hardwood flooring advice on their website.
-All the products they used to install my gorgeous wood flooring, from the stain to the finish were a water based finish.
 We didn’t even have to leave the house because of odors or fumes.
 It was safe for our animals and us to stay in our home.
-Because of inconvenience, we did head to a hotel for a couple of nights, but the cat stayed home and was safe and sound.
+Because of inconvenience, we went to a hotel for two nights, but the cat stayed home, safe and sound.
 We were able to come into the home with sock feet after the finish had set for at least 12 hours.
 Never once did I smell anything noxious.
 See more about Waterborne Finishes and Sealers here.

-Now that I know better, you can bet I am dedicated to using all Bona Floor Products, which like I mentioned are all non-toxic.
+Now that I know better, you can bet I am dedicated to using all Bona Floor Products, which, as I mentioned, are all non-toxic.
 I pick up mop refills, extra cleaning pads, or one of their spray bottle cleaners at my local Lowe’s or Home Depot.
 I also love the Wet Cleaning Pads for convenience.
 Use the Where to Buy locator here.
 I will never make these mistakes again!
 I have also researched and educated myself on the Do’s and Don’ts of wood floor maintenance.

 More Flooring Tips

 This post is sponsored by Bona Floors.
 Opinions about Bona products are 100% mine.